 I know, I know… not another hummus recipe!
 A few of my friends here have asked for my humus recipe, and since I’m heading out of town for a month, I wanted to ensure that they had it before I left.
 I also wanted to share an awesome little trick that I’ve recently learned which results in super-smooth hummus.
 So hopefully there’s a little something for everyone in this post.
-And hey, I guess every vegan food blog needs a hummus recipe, right?
+And hey, I guess every vegan food blog needs a basic hummus recipe, right?

 The only reason why I used to *somewhat* prefer store bought hummus was the amazing creaminess of it.
 I just figured that my cheap little food processor couldn’t get the hummus as smooth as industrial machines could.
 But then I came across Kristina’s post about peeling your chickpeas and ever since then, it’s been smooth-hummus-city in this house!